• • 3 min read

 Does remote work affect team productivity?

 No, because none of us works remotely.
-I firmly believe that any inspiration required for making a creative product here and now cannot appear at a distance.
-Working in the office makes us top fit, nothing separates us, and there is no mental mixing of everyday life and work.
-Here we work, we create a product together, but as soon as the office door closes, we have a rest.
+I firmly believe that any inspiration required for making a creative product here and now can’t be stirred up remotely.
+Working in the office keeps us in good shape, nothing separates us, and there is no mental blurring of home life and work.
+Here we work, we create a product together, but as soon as the office door closes, we rest.

 What helps motivate the team?

 We are motivated by solving problems for which we do not yet know the solution.
-Of course, we solve a lot of routine tasks that are part of business.
-However, we are inspired by the possibility of solving such complex tasks.
+Of course, we solve a lot of routine tasks that are part of the business.
+But we’re energized by the chance to solve genuinely complex ones.

 What do you do when you miss deadlines?

-The first thing we do is fix the error, immediately try to find the causes, minimize the consequences and notify all partners about it.
-After that, we make workshops where we discuss possible solutions.
+The first thing we do is record the mistake, immediately try to find the causes, minimize the consequences and notify all partners about it.
+After that, we hold workshops where we discuss possible solutions.
 We never hide mistakes, even if they are unpleasant for everyone involved.
-Our teams always adhere to the principle of openness.
+Our teams always stick to the principle of openness.

-How do you keep motivated and maintain the desire to work?
+How do you stay motivated and keep the desire to work?

-The open-and-closed door tactic helps me a lot: I create a product in the office, but I don’t do it in other places.
+The open-and-closed door tactic helps me a lot: I create a product in the office, but on principle I don’t do it anywhere else.
 And that’s what allows me to switch on and off when I need to.
 Like muscles: tension and relaxation.

-We hope that with this article you have learned a little more interesting facts about the work of a marketing agency, which will help you work more efficiently and create your cool products.
-Follow the Brain Tank on Facebook to see their creativity and success.
+We hope that this article has taught you [a few more interesting facts about how a marketing agency works, which will help you work more efficiently and create your cool products.
+Follow Brain Tank on Facebook to see their creativity and success.

 The full version of the interview is on our YouTube channel.